2023 Best Value General Architecture Schools in California

 Best California Schools for Affordable Quality in General Architecture

-In-state tuition fees for undergraduate students at Cal Poly Pomona are $7,439 per year.
+Cal Poly Pomona undergraduate students pay an average of $7,439 in in-state tuition and fees each year.
 After completing their degree, architecture graduates from Cal Poly Pomona carry an average student debtload of $29,000.

-Full General Architecture at California State Polytechnic University - Pomona Report
+Read full report on General Architecture at California State Polytechnic University - Pomona

-Read full report on General Architecture at California Polytechnic State University - San Luis Obispo
+Full General Architecture at California Polytechnic State University - San Luis Obispo Report

 You’ll be in good company if you decide to attend University of California - Berkeley.
 It ranked #3 on our 2023 Best Value General Architecture Schools in California list.
-UC Berkeley is a fairly large public school located in the medium-sized city of Berkeley.
+UC Berkeley is a fairly large public school located in the midsize city of Berkeley.

 UC Berkeley undergraduate students pay an average of $14,226 in in-state tuition and fees each year.
 Architecture majors at UC Berkeley take out an average of $15,000 in student loans while working on their egree.